Ernst Wilhelm Bohle: Trial and conviction

 Bohle was sentenced to five years in prison on 11 April 1949.
 Due to his cooperation and guilty plea, Bohle was an extremely unpopular inmate at Landsberg Prison, which the U.S. military was using to house Nazi war criminals.
 Facing constant threats from other members of the SS, Bohle had to be placed in solitary confinement.
 He was eventually given slightly more freedom, but received hard labour tasks.
-Bohle was released from prison on 21 December 1949, several months before his full sentence expired.
+Bohle was released from prison on 21 December 1954, several months before his full sentence expired.
 After his release, he worked as a merchant in Hamburg.

 In the immediate aftermath of his release, Bohle remarked that many West German youths still believed in Nazism and were refusing to believe what West German and Allied officials said.
 However, due to his close ties to Hitler, Bohle said these youths were willing to believe what he said.
 Bohle said Hitler had become insane in the final few months before the war ended, and possibly went mad as early as 1943.
 He also said that in a way, Hitler was insane before the war.

 Bohle also advocated for the reformation of an organization for the development of German South-African interstate commerce.
 He died in Düsseldorf.
-Robert Kempner dedicated a short obituary to him, who he'd met while visiting Landsberg Prison.
+Robert Kempner dedicated a short obituary to Bohle, whom he'd met while visiting Landsberg Prison.
 He remarked that out of hundreds of inmates there, Bohle was one of the few who seemed genuinely remorseful and had asked for forgiveness for his complicity in the Nazi regime.